Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

-This itinerary will help you explore all five villages without feeling rushed.
+This perfect Cinque Terre itinerary will help you explore all five villages without feeling rushed.
 Expect stunning coastal views, charming pastel buildings, and some of the best seafood and pesto you’ll ever eat.

 I visited in August for three nights with a friend, and it was the perfect amount of time to see it all.
 We hiked between the villages, ate way too much pasta, and soaked in every stunning view.

 Cinque Terre is straight out of a postcard.
-Five colorful villages sit along the rugged Ligurian coast, connected by scenic trails, a train, and even a ferry.
-The views are jaw-dropping, the water is impossibly blue, and the vibes are pure magic.
+Five colorful villages sit along the rugged Ligurian coast.
+They are connected by scenic trails, a train, and even a ferry.
+The views are jaw-dropping, the water is a beautiful shade of blue, and the vibes are very fun.

-But with its growing popularity, visiting smart is key.
-This 3-day guide to Cinque Terre will help you make the most of your time, dodge the crowds, and find the gems that make this place unforgettable.
+This 3-day itinerary to Cinque Terre will help you make the most of your time, dodge most of the crowds, and find the gems that make this place unforgettable.

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 I only recommend brands that I use and trust!
 Please see full disclosure here.